The direction of this itinerary is westbound: Vladivostok TO St Petersburg.

 Severobaykalsk to Irkutsk at the southern end of Lake Baikal.
 By train this is a two night journey departing at 22:00 and arriving +2 days at 11:55.
 You can also fly.
 There used to be a hydrofoil ferry service in summer, currently not operating.
 From Irkutsk you can then re-join the main Trans Siberian line.

 Day 17.
-Early arrival to Moscow at 0441.
-Met and transferred to homestay for three nights.
+Early arrival to Moscow.
+Met and transferred to accommodation for three nights.

 Three-hour introductory walking tour to orientate you to the transport system and central Moscow, next two days free for optional sightseeing in or around Moscow.
 Today, an early arrival may mean leaving your bags at the hotel and checking in after the walking tour.

 Time to experience the famed centre of Soviet-era Russia.
 This is where central control was wielded.
 Moscow is now a changed city, but its many surviving examples of architecture complement its thriving theatre and arts and for those so disposed, Moscow has museums to satisfy any interest.